opencor/opencor-user-documentation/src/plugins/organisation/pmrWorkspacesWindow.rst

    :align: center
    :scale: 25%

+.. _plugins_organisation_pmrWorkspacesWindow_makeLocalCopyPublicWorkspace:

 Make a local copy of a public workspace
 ---------------------------------------

 The :ref:`PMR Window <plugins_organisation_pmrWindow>` lists published exposures, which reference a specific state of a public workspace.
 Say that you want to experiment with the `Hodgkin–Huxley model <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1392413/pdf/jphysiol01442-0106.pdf>`__.
-You can do so by switching to the teaching instance (see :ref:`above <plugins_organisation_pmrWorkspacesWindow_instanceOfPmr>`), looking for the `Hodgkin–Huxley model <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1392413/pdf/jphysiol01442-0106.pdf>`__, right clicking on it and by selecting the ``Make Local Copy...`` menu item:
+You can do so by switching to the teaching instance (see :ref:`above <plugins_organisation_pmrWorkspacesWindow_specifyInstanceOfPmr>`), looking for the `Hodgkin–Huxley model <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1392413/pdf/jphysiol01442-0106.pdf>`__, right clicking on it and by selecting the ``Make Local Copy...`` menu item:

 .. image:: pics/PMRWorkspacesWindowScreenshot06.png
    :align: center